 /home/jupyter/your-workspace-name/[edit|safe]/my-notebook-name.ipynb

-Hint: If you forget the structure, you can always check out what it is by running the ‘ls’ command on the terminal or clicking the Jupyter icon on the left-hand side of the notebook.
+command on the terminal or clicking the Jupyter icon on the left-hand side of the notebook.

 The workspace name is embedded in the structure.
 (Note: This is just the name and doesn’t include the billing project).
 The next level down is edit or safe modes.
-These modes protect overwriting when collaborating on a notebook with others in your workspace.
+These modes protect against overwriting when collaborating on a notebook with others in your workspace.
 The edit directory saves to the workspace bucket and safe represents playground mode.
 You can still execute in playground mode, but the edited notebook won’t save to the workspace bucket.

-12. How do preemptible machines work for Jupyter notebooks?
+17. How do preemptible machines work for Jupyter notebooks?

 Spark will try to find another worker for the task when your machine is preempted.

-13. What are the parameter recommendations for the VM?
+18. What are the parameter recommendations for the VM?

 From Understanding and adjusting your Cloud Environment: